My Tasmanian perfume glossary

 Enfleurage

 Enfleurage (another French term – literally: inflowering) is an extraction process using highly purified and odourless vegetable or animal fat.
 The petals of a flower are spread across the fat and pressed in.
-The petals remain in the greasy compound for a few days, once they are depleted, they’re removed and replaced with a fresh harvest of petals.
-This process is repeated until the greasy mix is saturated with the aroma of the flower.
-This is a very labour intensive, and expensive way to extract aroma – I’d like to have a go one day.
+The petals remain in the greasy compound for a few hours or days.
+Once the scent has transferred to the fat they’re replaced with a fresh harvest of flowers.
+This process is repeated over and over until the mix is saturated with aroma.
+It's is a very labour intensive, and expensive way to extract aroma.
+I have had a go with jasmine but only in experimental quantities.

 Essential Oil

-Essential oils are volatile materials derived by a physical process (distillation or expression), from plant material of a single botanical species.
+Essential oils are volatile materials derived by a physical process (distillation or expression) from a single species of plant.

 Fougère